Alignak-monitoring/alignak/doc/source/13_monitoring/mssql.rst

   * Some **check_mssql_** commands definition has been added to the "commands.cfg" file.
   * A Mssql host template (called "mssql") has already been created in the "templates.cfg" file.

-The above-mentioned config files can be found in the ///etc/shinken/// directory (or *c:\shinken\etc* under windows).
+The above-mentioned config files can be found in the ///etc/alignak/// directory (or *c:\alignak\etc* under windows).
 You can modify the definitions in these and other definitions to suit your needs better if you'd like.
-However, I'd recommend waiting until you're more familiar with configuring Shinken before doing so.
+However, I'd recommend waiting until you're more familiar with configuring Alignak before doing so.
 For the time being, just follow the directions outlined below and you'll be monitoring your Mssql boxes in no time.

 .. tip::  We are supposing here that the Mssql machine you want to monitor is named srv-win-1.
 Please change the above lines and commands with the real name of your server of course.

-Installing the check plugins on Shinken
+Installing the check plugins on Alignak
 ========================================

-First connect as root under you Shinken server (or all poller servers for a multi-box setup)
+First connect as root under you Alignak server (or all poller servers for a multi-box setup)

-.. note::  Todo: Use shinken.sh for this
+.. note::  Todo: Use alignak.sh for this

 Setup the mssql user account